jaydu1/VITAE/data/README.md

 gene\_names | A one-dim array of gene names. cell\_ids | A one-dim array of cell ids. covariates | A two-dim array of covariates, e.g., cell-cycle scores and the indicator of data sources. milestone_network | A dataframe of the reference connectivity network of cell types.
 For real data, it is a dataframe indicating the transition of each vertex with columns `from` and `to`.
-For syhthetic data, it is a dataframe indicating the transition of each cell with columns `from`, `to` and `w`. root\_milestone\_id | The name of the root vertex of the trajectory. type | 'UMI' or 'non-UMI'
+For synthetic data, it is a dataframe indicating the transition of each cell with columns `from`, `to` and `w`. root\_milestone\_id | The name of the root vertex of the trajectory. type | 'UMI' or 'non-UMI'